SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 ##### 1.1.2 Publish Sample
 Use the `dotnet` CLI to build and publish the application to the folder `publish`.

-Note below we show how to publish for all of the target runtimes and frameworks the sample supports.
-Just pick one in order to proceed.
+Note: below we show how to publish for all of the target runtimes and frameworks the sample supports.
+In order to proceed, choose the appropriate combination for your situation.

 ```
 > # Restore all dependencies